pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

-# Analysis of Genetic Data 1: Exploring structure of genetic data using PCA
+# Analysis of Genetic Data 1:<br>Exploring structure of genetic data using PCA

 This episode is divided into two parts.
 In the **first part**, we will observe how genetic polymorphism data---specifically genotype samples